jeremylt/csci-3656-fall-2025/source/ungrading.rst

 * B - Good.
 Student understands the core concepts and has extended this understanding in at least one area.

 * C - Satisfactory.
-Student understands the core concept and can use, with collaborators or research, the course concepts appropriately.
+Student understands the core concepts and can use, with collaborators or research, the course concepts appropriately.

 * D - Unsatisfactory.
 Student understands some of the core concepts but is missing key pieces.